August Merges: Socialist activism in a period of accelerating social and political tension

 In 1906 he was finally able to abandon tailoring work, becoming instead a salaried party official, working in nearby Hildesheim and Alfeld.
 Two years later, in 1908, he was elected to membership of the Delligsen municipal council.
 He was by now gaining a reputation in the region as an effective political orator (or "agitator").
-He took a leading role in Labour movement demonstrations, campaigning powerfully for democratic state elections, which meant campaigning against the infamous "Dreiklassenwahlrecht" (literally "Three-class voting entitlement"), whereby the 80% of voters paying the lowest amounts in tax had the same levels of influence in election results as the richest 5% paying the highest amounts.
+He took a leading role in Labour movement demonstrations, campaigning powerfully for democratic state elections, which meant campaigning against the contentious three-class franchise used in Prussia, whereby the 80% of voters paying the lowest amounts in tax had the same levels of influence in election results as the richest 5% paying the highest amounts.
 (The precise proportions varied slightly over time according to tax rates and levels of prosperity, but the underlying inequality would endure till 1918.)

 In 1910 or 1911 August Merges relocated with his family to the city of Braunschweig, an important commercial and administrative centre for the region.
 Here he returned to his former trade, running a tailors' shop.
 He combined this with work as a promoter and contributing editor with "Der Volksfreund" (literally, "The Friend of the People".
 Founded in 1871, the "Volksfreund" was one of the longest established regional daily party newspapers anywhere in Germany.
 His written pieces, like his other political activity, marked him out as a representative of the more radical "left-wing" elements in the party.
 The overturning of "bourgeois capitalist society" was high on his political agenda throughout his political career.